YESTERDAY I spent the whole day recycling art, or at least preparing to. There’s an awful lot of it!

 Am I Mad?

 Most people I talk to about this think I’m mad.
 There’s a received wisdom that artists should hang onto all their work “in case it becomes valuable”.
 They’re right, it may.
 So rehousing a work of art or two could represent an opportunity.
 It isn’t often that an artist clears out their own studio.
 I have, after all, cut the Queen’s portrait.
+Is it totally mad to think it may one day be valuable?

-Mays Barn Studio Clearout
+Mays Barn Studio Clear Out

-If you follow us on Facebook you may already have seen pictures of this.
+If you follow me on Facebook you may already have seen pictures of this.
 I’ve been advertising a series of open days and inviting people to come in and take away some art.
 Yesterday and today are the first such days.
 The studio will be open tomorrow and more dates will soon be announced on Facebook for next week.

 Recycling art is a fascinating process.
 It involves opening folders of work and spreading them over the studio table.
 Mostly, I’ve no idea what’s in them, so they’re full of interesting surprises.
 There are huge numbers of life drawings, a smaller number of landscapes, and endless experiments with cutting and tearing paper.
 They range in scale from enormous to really tiny.
 There are also a number of painted carvings, some of which are quite large.
 I welcome any proposal for what to do with them.